 Faculty Profile: Andrew Shenton

-Andrew Shenton was born in England.
-His first professional music training was at The Royal College of Music in London, where he studied under a scholarship from The Royal College of Organists.
-While at the RCM he read for a BMus degree at London University and was an organ scholar at St. Paul’s Cathedral.
-Professor Shenton moved to the US to study for a Master’s degree at the Institute for Sacred Music, Worship and the Arts at Yale University and then for a PhD in musicology at Harvard University.
-As a student at the ISM, he prepared for a ministry involved with the arts (with music as a primary focus), as he is interested in all aspects of spirituality and the arts.
-This is reflected in his Master’s thesis, which concerns the renaissance of sacred art in post-war Britain, and in his doctoral dissertation, which is a musico-linguistic study of the twentieth-century French mystic composer Olivier Messiaen.
+Andrew Shenton is a scholar, prize-winning author, performer, educator and administrator based in Boston, Massachusetts.
+Born in England, his first professional music training was at The Royal College of Music in London, where he studied under a scholarship from The Royal College of Organists.
+While at the RCM he read for a B.Mus. degree at London University and was an organ scholar at St. Paul’s Cathedral.
+After graduating he was appointed Director of Music at St. Matthew’s Church in Northampton and Lecturer in the Humanities at Leicester University.
+In 1991 Andrew Shenton moved to the US to study for a Master’s degree at the Institute for Sacred Music, Worship and the Arts at Yale University and then for a Ph.D. in musicology at Harvard University.
+His Master’s thesis concerns the renaissance of sacred art after 1945 in Britain, and his doctoral dissertation is a musico-linguistic study of the twentieth-century French mystic composer Olivier Messiaen.

 Dr. Shenton has a Master’s degree in organ performance from Yale, and holds the Fellowship diploma of the Royal College of Organists.
 He has given recitals in such venues as King’s College, Cambridge; Westminster Abbey; St. Paul’s Cathedral, London; St. Thomas Church Fifth Avenue; and Washington National Cathedral.
 He has toured extensively in Europe and the US as a conductor, recitalist and clinician, and his three solo organ recordings have received international acclaim.
 Shenton maintains an active performance career because he believes it is important that any scholarly engagement with the arts is not divorced from its creation and performance.